Tennis: Garin stuns Ruud to reach last 16 at Indian Wells

 The Greek leaned over and pumped her fists in celebration after sealing the win on a hot day in the Southern California desert.

+“It doesn’t really matter.
+I just give myself another chance to play better the next day.”

-Sakkari, who made the final last year, will next face either Czech 17th seed Karolina Pliskova or Russian 11th seed Veronika Kudermetova in the round of 16.
-REUTERS
+Sakkari, a finalist in Indian Wells last year, will next face 17th seed Karolina Pliskova in the round of 16 after the Czech beat Russia’s Veronika Kudermetova 6-1, 7-5.

+Third-seeded American Jessica Pegula edged Russia’s Anastasia Potapova 3-6 6-4 7-5 to set up a meeting with Petra Kvitova after the 15th-seeded Czech won a rollercoaster match against Jelena Ostapenko 0-6, 6-0, 6-4.